SysKitTeam/docs-point/releases/cloud/point-2025-04-08-release-note.md

 * **Fixed a bug** with the File Storage Details report that caused the File Details columns to not load data correctly when viewing files Older than 6 months.

-* **Fixed an issue** where Microsoft Team Owners who were not also Site Admins could not perform the expected actions in Syskit Point.
+* **Fixed an issue** where Microsoft Team Owners who were not also Site Admins could not perform the expected actions in Syskit Point to resolve security & compliance vulnerabilities.
-  * The **Add users with Full Control** setting needs to be enabled for sites that want to ensure that collaborators who are only Team owners can complete team-related actions.
+  * The **Add users with Full Control** setting needs to be enabled for the Syskit Point Collaborators role to ensure that collaborators who are Team owners can access Syskit Point and resolve their tasks.

-* **Fixed the issue** caused by the Storage sync action only considering when the last storage sync was attempted instead of when the sync was last successful.
+* **Fixed the issue** where the Storage sync job would sync storage data based on the last sync time instead of when the sync was last successful.

 * **Various improvements, including UX and UI fixes, are available.**